zaidfayaz/React/react_practice/1-Introduction.md

               Unmounting Lifecycle Method
 1) componentWillUnmount(): Method is invoked immedaitely before a component is unmounted and destroyed.
 This method can be used for cancelling any network requests, removing event, handlers, cancelling any subscriptions and also invalidating timers.
-Do not call the setState method
+Do not call the setState method.

                    Error handling method